 In 2003, Southwark Cathedral founded the Merbecke Choir to be a place for boys and girls who left the Cathedral Choirs to explore a wide range of repertoire under expert tuition.
 The choir has grown since then and has a broad mix of ages and backgrounds, though former Cathedral choristers remain very welcome.

-The choir is a staunch supporter of new music, having commissioned several new works, as well as being adept in the performance of renaissance polyphony.
-They have performed for the Poet Laureate, the Archbishop of Canterbury, Archbishop Emeritus Desmond Tutu, and contributed to Her Majesty the Queen’s Christmas Broadcast recorded at Southwark Cathedral in 2006.
+The choir is a staunch supporter of new music, having commissioned several new works, as well as being adept in the performance of Renaissance polyphony.
+They have performed for HRH Princess Alexandra, the Poet Laureate Carol Ann Duffy, the Archbishop of Canterbury, Archbishop Emeritus Desmond Tutu, and contributed to Her Majesty, the Queen’s, Christmas Broadcast recorded at Southwark Cathedral in 2006.

 The choir’s current director of music is Emily Elias.

 The Choir is named after the Tudor composer, John Merbecke (1510-1585), who composed one of the most popular settings of the Book of Common Prayer Communion Service.
 Merbecke with three other companions was tried for heresy in 1543 in the Retrochoir at Southwark, which was used for this purpose at the time.
 He was found guilty and condemned to be burned at the stake.
 However, his sentence was commuted by Bishop Stephen Gardiner, the then Bishop of Winchester, who decided that as a mere musician Merbecke ‘knew no better‘ and so was released to continue his music making.

 If you are interested in joining the choir see click here.

 If you would like to sign up to our mailing list, click here.